Who we are

 Curated by the associations “Amici di Emmaus” and “Frontiere di Pace”

-The Ukrainian people’s experience of resistance bears witness to a strong choice in favor of life.
-There are many stories that show how injustice and suffering tend to be transformed into a force for good, making it possible to always begin again — to build and rebuild.
+The Ukrainian people’s resistance testifies to a powerful choice in favor of life.
+Countless stories show how injustice and suffering are transformed into a force for good that makes it possible to always begin rebuilding.
+Shared suffering has united people, making them more aware of their identity and of the values of freedom and human dignity.